pawel112/protractor-cmp-files/readme.md

 # Usage

     var cmp = require('protractor-cmp-files-server');
     cmp.compare();

-  This module works with protractor-cmp-files-client on client.
+This module works with protractor-cmp-files-client on client and waits from module protractor-cmp-files-client command.